jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_tests.rst

     SyntaxError: leading zeros in decimal integer literals are not permitted; use an 0o prefix for octal integers

-  python does not know where the string ends or begins because the message has double quotes inside double quotes.
+  Python does not know where the string ends or begins because the message has double quotes inside double quotes.
 I add the error to the list of :ref:`Exceptions`

   .. code-block:: python